Documentation

 CloudFormation deploys using the blue/green deployment strategy (opens in a new tab).

 This means that when you deploy, a new version of your code is deployed alongside the old one.
 Once the new version is ready, the traffic switches to the new version.
-If the deployment fails at any point, the traffic stays on the old version.
+If the deployment fails at any point, the traffic stays on the old version and the deployment is rolled back.

 Limits to blue/green deployment